Mirtazapine use while Breastfeeding

 A woman took mirtazapine 15 to 30 mg daily throughout the second and third trimesters of pregnancy and during breastfeeding.
 Her postpartum dose was 15 mg daily or 224 mcg/kg daily.
 In the morning, 12 hours after the dose, the concentration of mirtazapine in her foremilk was 15 mcg/L.

 Infant Levels.
 A woman who was 14 weeks postpartum was started on mirtazapine 30 mg daily.
-The patient breastfed her 6.8 kg infant 6 times daily during therapy and an infant plasma level of 0.2 mcg/L was found 15 hours after a dose.
+The patient breastfed her 6.8 kg infant 6 times daily during therapy and an infant plasma level of 0.2 mcg/L was found 15 hours after a dose, which was 0.8% of the maternal serum concentration.

 A 2-month-old infant was breastfed (extent not stated) by a mother who was taking mirtazapine 15 mg (224 mcg/kg) daily at night.
 The infant's serum mirtazapine concentration at 2 hours after the first morning feeding (14 hours after the previous maternal dose) was 10 mcg/L compared to a maternal serum mirtazapine concentration of 27 mcg/L at 12 hours after the previous dose.